 The hallmark of Keralan, and Indian, cuisine is that it has absorbed influences from each wave of visitors, from early Christians and medieval Muslim Sultans to the English bureaucrats of the Raj.
 Food, then, is one of the best vehicles to explore India’s colourful history and Kerala’s cuisine is no exception.
 Cooking demonstrations and privately hosted lunches allow participants to revel in Kerala’s rich and delicious culinary history, while gentle walks in tea and spice plantations provide some insight in the production of these once luxurious goods.

 Cochin.
 The tour begins in Cochin with lunch in the hotel restaurant at c.
-12.30pm (flights from London are not included – see Practicalities) Your room is available from 2pm on the previous day.
+12.30pm (flights from London are not included.
+Your room is available from 2.00pm on 15th February–see practicalities).
 Later in the afternoon, visit the Mattancherry Palace.
 First built by the Portuguese in 1557, it was rebuilt by the Dutch in 1663.
 The murals in the king’s bedroom which depict mythical scenes from the Raas Leela and the Ramayana are a masterpiece of Keralan paintings.
 Dinner in the hotel restaurant explores the rich culinary heritage of this trading centre.
 Overnight Cochin.

 Fort Cochin.
-Jewish merchants and Christian settlers arrived in Kerala with St Thomas the Apostle in ad 52.
+Jewish merchants and Christian settlers arrived in Kerala with St Thomas the Apostle in 52 AD.
 The Paradesi Synagogue, built in 1568 by European Jews, is tucked away in the heart of the Jewish Quarter.
 Its airy interior is enhanced by hand painted Chinese floor tiles and European glass chandeliers.
 A cooking demonstration is followed by a Christian lunch in a private home.
-Opened in 2009, the Folklore Museum houses a private collection of Keralan artefacts and is the venue for a Kathakali dance performance.
+Opened in 2009, the Folklore Museum houses a private collection of Keralan artefacts.
 Overnight Cochin.

 Cochin, Munnar.
 In the morning, drive through the coconut palms and spice plantations of the low- and midlands to Munnar, the centre of Kerala’s tea industry.
 Located at an altitude of 1,600 metres, this hill station was discovered by Scottish planters in the 19th century and was once the British Summer capital of south India.
 Tea tasting session in the afternoon.
 First of two nights in Munnar.

 Munnar.
 Drive around the rolling hills to one of the 30 tea estates in the area.
 After a walk around the plantation witnessing pickers at work, visit the processing factory.
-The Tamil lunch in the estate’s bungalow reflects the tea workers’ origin from the neighbouring state.
+A Tamil-style lunch reflects the tea workers’ origin from the neighbouring state.
 Overnight Munnar.

 Munnar to Kumily.
 Leaving the tea growing region of the high altitudes, drive through thick forests of teak and rosewood to reach Thekkady.
 Afternoon walk around a spice plantation to explore the growing process and the complex network of correlations between species.
 In the evening, dinner focuses on locally farmed produce.
 Overnight Kumily.

 Kumily to Kumarakom.
+Drive to a planter’s home for a privately hosted British-influenced lunch.
 Afternoon drive to the backwaters, a network of lakes, lagoons and canals with its unique ecosystem.
 First of three nights in Kumarakom.

 Kumarakom.
 Morning walk around Alappuzha (Allepey), the first planned city in Kerala, dating from 1776.
 The dilapidated mansions of the Gujarati spice merchants are easily recognisable with their intricately carved wooden gates.
 After the final cooking demonstration, lunch is sadhya, the Keralan banquet consisting of a variety of vegetarian dishes and traditionally served on a banana leaf.
 Return to the hotel by boat.
 Overnight Kumarakom.

 Kumarakom.
-Transfers to Cochin Airport can be arranged for your onward journey.
+Transfers to Cochin Airport are arranged for your onward journey.

 Price, per person

-Arrival and departure airport car transfers; travel by private air-conditioned coach and by jeep; accommodation as described below; breakfasts, 8 lunches and 7 dinners with wine or beer, water, coffee, tea (not all restaurants serve alcohol); all admissions; all food tastings; all tips; the services of the lecturer, tour manager and local guides.
+Arrival and departure airport car transfers; travel by private air-conditioned coach and by jeep; accommodation as described below; breakfasts, 8 lunches and 7 dinners with beer, water, and coffee at lunch and wine at dinner (where available - not all restaurants serve alcohol); all admissions; all food tastings; all tips; the services of the lecturer, tour manager and local guides.

 Flights from London to Cochin are not included in the price of the tour.
-We will send the recommended flight options with your confirmation of booking and ask that you make your own flight reservation.
-The cost of an Economy seat at the time of going to press is c. £650 and will be available to book towards the end of March 2017.
+We will send the recommended flight options when they are available to book, towards the middle of March 2019, and ask that you make your own flight reservation.
+The cost of a World Traveller (economy) seat with British Airways at the time of going to press is c. £650.

-Malabar House, Cochin: documented part of Fort Cochin and Kerala’s historical fabric.
+Brunton Boatyard Hotel, Cochin: sea-front property, ideally located within the heritage area of Fort Cochin.
 Windermere Estate, Munnar: family-run property offering stunning views of the surrounding plantations.
-Spice Village Hotel, Kumily: eco-friendly hotel set in the lush landscape of the Western Ghats.
-Kumarakom Lake Resort, Kumarakom: blend of Kerala’s traditional architectural charm with luxurious, modern comforts.
+Spice Village Hotel Kumily: eco-friendly hotel set in the lush landscape of the Western Ghats.
+Hotel Coconut Lagoon, Kumarakom: comfortable bungalows in natural lake-side settings.

 Between 10 and 22 participants.